-Kotaku’s distinct tone and voice is like no other — real, honest and varied opinions.
+Real, honest and varied opinions.
 We’re the gaming title the industry reads.
-We seek out the untold stories that appeal to a passionate audience who don’t read other gaming sites.
+We seek out the untold stories that appeal to a passionate audience, stories you won't see elsewhere.

-Kotaku covers Australian & NZ technology news with a team of award-winning local journalists — and localises the best posts from the US and the UK editions.
+Kotaku covers Australian & NZ games & entertainment news with a team of award-winning local journalists — and localises the best posts from the US + UK editions.

 Sydney, 2000, New South Wales Australia